JeremiasOviedo/ai-legal-analysis-test/terms-of-service-test.md

 Writesonic, Inc. reserves the right, at its sole discretion and without notice, to modify its Subscription offerings or pricing structure in accordance with its Terms of Service.

 ## Fee Changes
 Writesonic, Inc., in its sole discretion and at any time, may modify Subscription fees for the Subscriptions.
-Any Subscription fee change will become effective at the end of the then-current Billing Cycle.
+Any Subscription fee change will become effective at the end of the then-current Billing Cycle.asdasdasd

 At any time and without notice, Writesonic, Inc. reserves the right to (i) modify Terms of Service of Free Trial offer, or (ii) cancel such Free Trial offer. asdasdasdasdasd